Quickstart

 - The LLM formulates a natural language response

-Here's the key idea: every agent is a Processable — an object with a .process() method.
-Pipelines, parallel compositions, and even other agents' tools all accept any Processable.
-This means agents compose like functions.
+Here's the key idea: every processor is a Processable — an object with a .process() method.
+Pipelines, parallel compositions, and even other processors passed as tools all accept any Processable.
+Processors compose like functions.

 Chain with pipelines